Skip to content

 Read description and download

-• The student should understand the research project lifecycle and the role of RMAs within it.
+• The student is able to understand the research project lifecycle and the role of RMAs within it.

-• The students can discuss, formulate arguments and critically examine their beliefs in the context of real cases of scientific integrity, responsible research, ethical dilemmas that can emerge in the course of a research work project.
+• The students is able to discuss, formulate arguments and critically examine his/her beliefs in the context of real cases of scientific integrity, responsible research, and ethical dilemmas that may emerge in a research project.

-• The student is open to perceive and accept the diversity of cultural and social context of research systems and practices.
+• The student is commited to perceiving and accepting the diversity of cultural and social context of research systems and practices.

 Download lesson 3